Learn the financial skills to design the future for high performing businesses

 Prepare business reports and develop financial models.
 Gain an understanding of business so you can understand what the numbers are telling you.

-Learn to think outside the box, in an environment that echoes real life.
+Learn to think outside the box.
+Collaborate with students across disciplines in an environment that echoes real life.

 A Master of Professional Accounting is a ticket to the industry of your choice.
 Graduates find employment in corporate accounting, financial accounting/reporting, managerial accounting, auditing and assurance, taxation, investments and across all areas of commerce, industry, and government.